 [See Blue Ocean Shift, Part Two, Step One: Get Started]

-2. Get clear about the current strategic landscape
+2. Next, get super clear about the current state of play

-Next you need to ask yourself the following question: Do I have one simple picture that captures my organization’s overall strategy, a picture that every manager understands and that puts everyone on the same page?
+Next you need to ask yourself the following question: Do I have one simple picture that everyone can understand and puts everyone on the same page?
 Having a clear and shared picture of the current strategic landscape is critical.
 We provide you with a tool that shows the current strategic landscape in one simple picture.
 It reveals how similar yours and your competitors’ strategies look to buyers and customers and why this is driving your industry toward the red ocean.

-[See Blue Ocean Shift, Part Two, Step Two: Understand Where You Are Now]
+[See Blue Ocean Shift, Step Two: Understand Where You Are Now]

-[See Blue Ocean Shift, Part Two, Step Three: Imagine Where You Could Be]
+[See Blue Ocean Shift, Step Three: Imagine Where You Could Be]

 4. Go from the big picture to creating practical blue ocean options